 Ingredients

-- Unsweetened cocoa powder, enhancing the chocolate flavor
+- Unsweetened cocoa powder (to boost chocolate flavor)

 Tools and Equipment Needed

-- Measuring cups and spoons for accurate ingredient ratios
+- Measuring cups and spoons (for accurate amounts)

 Step-by-Step Recipe for Chocolate Tart